PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

     - Alone
 - Smart - Intelligence of any kind
     - Anxious
-- Spooky - Ability to connect to the veil and use otherworldly power
+- Spirit - Ability to connect to the veil and use or resist otherworldly power
     - Afraid

 ## Aspects